onajafi/Cookie_Sharing_Bot/README.md

 The script was tested on Ubuntu and Ubuntu server 16.04 LTS operating systems.
 ## Use for developers
-This script has a lot of examples for developers (specially telegram bot designers) to use in there one code in this script you can find python examples about how to work with:
+This script has a lot of examples for developers (specially telegram bot designers) to use in there own code.
+In this script you can find python examples about how to work with:
 * [Inline commands](https://core.telegram.org/bots/inline)
 and results
 * SQlite databases